zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![On the security warning dialog, the Ask me for every project in this solution box is unchecked and highlighted.](media/visual-studio-security-warning.png "Visual Studio")

-5. If you see errors in the Error list pertaining to a version conflict, you will need to install the .NET CORE 2.2 framework, using the steps below.
+5. If you see errors in the Error list pertaining to a version conflict, you need to install the .NET CORE 2.2 framework, using the steps below.
 If you don't see these errors, you can skip to the next task.

     ![Error pane in Visual Studio](media/vs-net-core-errors.png "Visual Studio errors")